Opus-Software/AT4QA/README.md

 There is also an example of the data structure used in the construction of dictionaries [here](./generic_api_testing/translator/examples/data_structures/dict.json) and of a translated feature file [here](./generic_api_testing/translator/examples/data_structures/translatedFeature.json).

+# Translation

+To translate mask and dictionary files into feature files, you can run the following command:

+ > - `python generic_api_testing/translator/FeatureTranslator.py <maskName> <dictionaryName>`

+The files need to be placed in the directory translator at the project's root, within their respective subdirectories.
+It is possible to pass multiple dictionaries by separating them with commas.

+# Geração

+A sketch for a feature file can be generated from a documentation file in JSON or YAML, to do so, place the file in the `documentation` directory and run the following command:

+ > - `python generic_api_testing/generator/GenerateFeature.py <documentation>`

+The parameter `documentation` needs to include the files extension.

 ## Copyright

 Copyright © 2024 Opus Software